containers/podman-desktop/website/tutorial/running-a-pod-using-a-container-docker-file.md

 # Running a pod using a container or docker file

-This tutorial covers the following end-to-end tasks a user requires to run a pod from a container or docker file:
+This tutorial covers the following end-to-end tasks required to run a pod from a container or docker file:

 - Building an image
 - Creating a container